Ajmyquira/Real-time-semantic-segmentation/README.md

 # Real-time_semantic_segmentation
-Implememtation of BiSeNet V2 and Fast-SCNN
+Comparision and implememtation of BiSeNet V2 and Fast-SCNN.